-- The Trust has developed a common action plan template.
-All action plans are developed in accordance with this model. - The Trust has processes in place to monitor action arising from external reviews, internal audit reports and Serious Untoward Incidents.
+- 96 The Trust has developed a common action plan template.
+All action plans are developed in accordance with this model. - 97 The Trust has processes in place to monitor actions arising from external reviews, internal audit reports and Serious Untoward Incidents.